 World-famous for being in the heart of New York City, Manhattan is a prominent and immensely populated borough.
 As it is a major financial, cultural, and commercial center in the USA, it experiences a massive influx of visitors every day.
 Various iconic landmarks such as the spellbinding Central Park and the outstanding Empire State Building adorn it.
+If you are planning a trip to the city soon, there are plenty of comfy vacation rentals to choose from for your accommodation needs, especially the Vrbos with breathtaking views.
 In addition to this, Manhattan also boasts a great food scene.
-You can find a variety of savory cuisines such as Indian, Chinese, Thai, and many more, available in Asian restaurants here.
-So, if you are planning to visit Manhattan for an excursion or for work, indulging in appetizing Asian delicacies is sure to give you a fantastic gastronomic experience.
-And, if you are wondering which Asian food establishments you should visit, wonder no more.
-Keep reading to find out about the top Asian restaurants in Manhattan, New York, and enjoy a fine dining experience.
+You can find a variety of savory cuisines such as Indian, Chinese, Thai, and much more available in Asian restaurants here.
+So, if you are wondering which Asian food establishments you should visit, wonder no more.
+Keep reading to find out about the top Asian restaurants in Manhattan, New York.

 Editor's Note: Photo taken from the establishment's official social account